 Content: Students will be assessed through classroom participation, projects, homework assignments, and test/quizzes.

-Strategies: This course will be taught by an LRC-1 teacher and can be modified to meet the needs of all the student enrolled.
+Strategies: This course will be taught by an LRC I teacher and can be modified to meet the needs of all of the students enrolled.